bfoese/ngx-preload-fonts/README.md

 index file of the build.
 The tool also gives control to omit the preload links for a subset of the fonts.

-The generated links will have the form of:

 ### Limitations of this tool

-This tool is laid out to automatically find fonts which are handled by Angular build system.
+This tool is laid out to automatically find fonts, which are handled by Angular build system.
 Specifically, this will include fonts which are referenced by **relative paths** in **your stylesheets or stylesheets you imported from libraries**.